orbitalquark/textadept/docs/api.md

 terminal version, since ^S and ^Q are flow control sequences.

 †: If you prefer ^Z to suspend, you can bind it to [`ui.suspend()`](#ui.suspend).

+‡: Only on Windows or the GTK version on Linux.

 ---